 Ameren in Focus

-Headquartered in St Louis, Ameren (AEE) is a Utilities stock that has seen a price change of -4.11% so far this year.
-The utility is currently shelling out a dividend of $0.5 per share, with a dividend yield of 2.69%.
-This compares to the Utility - Electric Power industry's yield of 3.25% and the S&P 500's yield of 2.2%.
+Based in St Louis, Ameren (AEE) is in the Utilities sector, and so far this year, shares have seen a price change of -10.2%.
+The utility is paying out a dividend of $0.5 per share at the moment, with a dividend yield of 2.87% compared to the Utility - Electric Power industry's yield of 3.54% and the S&P 500's yield of 2.21%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.98 is up 3.1% from last year.
+In terms of dividend growth, the company's current annualized dividend of $1.98 is up 3.1% from last year.
 Over the last 5 years, Ameren has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.91%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 Ameren's current payout ratio is 59%, meaning it paid out 59% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for AEE for this fiscal year.
-The Zacks Consensus Estimate for 2020 is $3.41 per share, representing a year-over-year earnings growth rate of 1.79%.
+The Zacks Consensus Estimate for 2020 is $3.41 per share, with earnings expected to increase 1.79% from the year ago period.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, AEE is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report